There are many powerful catalysts in the market: Inpixon (INPX) can be one of them - The Dwinnex

 Revenue Estimates

-1 analysts predict $11.92M in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 1 analysts.
 It ranges from a high estimate of $18.32M to a low estimate of $18.32M.
 As of the current estimate, Inpixon’s year-ago sales were $11.24M, an estimated increase of 6.10% from the year-ago figure.
 For the next quarter, 1 analysts are estimating revenue of $4.63M, a decrease of -69.10% less than the figure of $6.10% in the same quarter last year.
 There is a high estimate of $15.27M for the next quarter, whereas the lowest estimate is $15.27M.

 A total of 1 analysts have provided revenue estimates for INPX’s current fiscal year.
 The highest revenue estimate was $62.16M, while the lowest revenue estimate was $62.16M, resulting in an average revenue estimate of $45.13M.
 In the same quarter a year ago, actual revenue was $53.66M, down -15.90% from the average estimate.